Take the next step & book today

 • Diet and Lifestyle – A high-fat, low-fibre diet can increase the risk of gallstones.

-🔹 Pain after eating fatty foods (especially at night)
+🔹 Frequent indigestion, especially after fatty foods

-🔹 Jaundice (yellow skin/eyes) + dark urine (indicates bile duct blockage)
+🔹 Jaundice (yellow skin/eyes)

 How Are Gallstones Diagnosed?